What is HRIS?

 An HRIS stores, processes and manages employee data, such as names, addresses, national IDs or Social Security numbers, visa or work permit information, and information about dependents.
 It typically also provides HR functions such as recruiting, applicant tracking, time and attendance management, performance appraisals and benefits administration.
 It may also offer employee self-service functions, and perhaps even accounting functions.

 In some ways, an HRIS can be considered a smart database of employee information.
 The interaction of the data, the processes that can be performed and the reporting capabilities make the data stored in the system more accessible and usable.

-An HRIS enables the HR department to spend less time on clerical tasks, helps ensure the accuracy of employee data and can enable employees to take a greater role in the management of their information.
+- Expedites tasks.
+An HRIS enables the HR department to spend less time on clerical tasks, helps ensure the accuracy of employee data and can make it easier for employees to manage their information.

-When an HRIS has employee or manager self-service, the process for making employee master data or organizational changes becomes more efficient and uses less time than with paper-based requests.
+- Improves productivity.
+When an HRIS offers employee or manager self-service, the process for making employee master data or organizational changes becomes more efficient and uses less time than paper-based requests.
 Approval workflows enable changes to be approved or rejected, with the necessary individuals automatically notified.
 An HRIS might also offer mobile capabilities that extend self-service and provide additional flexibility for remote workers.

 Types of HRIS software

-A variety of HRIS systems are available and aimed at different types of customers, ranging from small and medium-sized businesses (SMBs) all the way up to large enterprises.
+A variety of HRIS software is available and aimed at different types of customers, ranging from small and medium-sized businesses (SMBs) all the way up to large enterprises.
 Usually, the difference is in the range and depth of features for each process area.

-While most HRIS systems cover a large portion of the processes described above, many HRIS systems aimed at small to medium-sized enterprises (SMEs) have less depth of functionality in each feature than those aimed at large enterprises.
+While most HRIS software covers a large portion of the processes described above, many HRISes aimed at midmarket enterprises have less depth of functionality in each feature than those aimed at large enterprises.